nbnworg/docs/onboarding/nbnwdeveloper.md

 ## NBNW Website
-Currently, NBNW website is using React.js framework for frontend, AWS Lambda as backend and Dynamodb + S3 as storage.
+Currently, NBNW website is using Next.js framework for frontend, AWS Lambda as backend and Dynamodb + S3 as storage.

 To get started, please install github cli.
 Once done, follow the below steps to get started!

 1. Clone the repository and cd into the directory

 ```
-gh repo clone nbnw-org/nbnw-react-frontend && cd nbnw-react-frontend
+gh repo clone nbnworg/nbnw-nextjs-frontend && cd nbnw-nextjs-frontend
 ```

 2. Install node packages